ucsd-cse30-f17/pa4-public/README.md

 If you want a style to go by, use `bst_max` and the provided test as examples.
 Describe each input and the result in a block comment.
 Indent nested blocks by two spaces each.
 We found the body of `bst_max` to be simple enough that we didn't need any comments, but found the block comment in the header quite useful.

 ### 9. Handin
-Commit and push the _ files to the Github repository that was created for you by 11:59pm on Thursday, November 9.
+Commit and push the following files to the Github repository that was created for you by 11:59pm on Thursday, November 9.
 You can push up to one day late for a 20% penalty.
 After you push, make sure to check on Github that the files are actually there.
 We will mark all of the student repositories for grading a few minutes after midnight and grade precisely what is there.
 Your handin should include:
 * `bst.c` - which should contain your working implementation of the BST data structure
 * `test.c` - which should contain a good set of test cases that catch (at least) all the errors in the bad implementations of a bst that we provided for you